Skip to content

 We recommend consulting with your legal department to discuss the possibility of conducting remote E/M new patient assessments.
 Depending on the laws in your state, your organization may be able to satisfy CMS assessment requirements for remote patient monitoring via interactive electronic communication.

-10. Is a Chronic Condition Required for RPM?
+10. Do Patients Need a Chronic Condition to Qualify for RPM?

 In 2019, CMS specifically limited coverage of remote patient monitoring services to patients suffering from chronic medical conditions.
 However, they modified this stance in response to the 2020 COVID-19 pandemic.
 Currently, CMS allows you to furnish remote patient monitoring for individuals suffering from acute conditions and/or chronic conditions.